pytroll/trollcast/doc/source/index.rst

    the moment.
  - `data_dir` is the place where streaming data from the reception station is written.
- - `file_pattern` is the fnmatch pattern to use to detect the file that the reception station writes to.
+ - `file_pattern` is the pattern (trollsift syntax) to use to detect the file that the reception station writes to.
 Trollcast will watch this file to stream the data to the network in real time.
  - `max_connections` tells how many times the data can be sent.
 This is usefull for avoiding too many clients retrieving the data from the same server, putting unnecessary load on it.
 Instead, clients will spread the data among